DilNet Account and CRS

-- How do I get a UP web mail account?
+- How do I get a DilNet account?

-Every student in UP Diliman is entitled to a free UP webmail account, which can be used for email and for the student modules of the University Information System like the CRS pre-enlistment system and grades viewing.
-You need to have a username and a password to be able to use the UP web mail services and the CRS.
-Please go to the UP Computer Center from 9:00-11:00 A.M. and 2:00 - 4:00 P.M. to get a UP web mail account.
+Every student in UP Diliman is entitled to a DilNet account that can be used to access UVLe, pages.UPD, UPD Webmail, student modules of CRS like pre-enlistment system and grades viewing, and others.
+You need to have your DilNet account username (i.e. jadelacruz) and a password to be able to access these sites.
+Every student is also entitled to a free UP webmail account (i.e. email@example.com), which can be used for email.
+Please go to the UP Computer Center from 9:00-11:00 A.M. and 2:00 - 4:00 P.M. to get a UP DilNet account and a UP Webmail.
 Bring UP student ID and Form 5 or any valid ID (e.g., driver's license, passport, etc.) and proof of UP student status (e.g., letter from the College Dean or Department Chair, etc.).

-- I forgot my UP web mail username and password, how can I reactivate my UP web mail account and use the CRS?
+- I forgot my DilNet Account username and password, how can I reactivate my DilNet account and use the CRS?

 For security reasons, the UP Computer Center does not email usernames or passwords.
-Please go to the UP Computer Center from 9:00-11:00 A.M. and 2:00 - 4:00 P.M. to reactivate your UP web mail or CRS account.
+You may reset your password through this facility: https://accounts.upd.edu.ph/lostpass, or you may go to the UP Computer Center from 9:00-11:00 A.M. and 2:00 - 4:00 P.M. to reactivate your UP DilNet or CRS account.
 Bring valid UP student ID and Form 5 or any valid ID (e.g., valid driver's license, valid passport, etc.) and proof of UP student status (e.g., letter from the College Dean or Department Chair, etc.).

 - Why can't I access the CRS?